I-Mab (IMAB): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Founded by Dr. Jingwu Zang and a team focused on developing innovative biologics, particularly in immuno-oncology and autoimmune diseases.
+The company was founded by Dr. Jingwu Zang and a team of experts.
+Their initial focus was sharp: innovative biologics, specifically in immuno-oncology and autoimmune diseases.

 Initial capital/funding